Sounders are ‘firmly past’ loss to Sporting Kansas City after taking mental-health break

 The Sounders don’t employ a sports psychologist.
 The late Sigi Schmid paid attention to his players’ mental health while coaching the club from 2009-16.
 And Schmetzer, who succeeded Schmid, said his staff has been intentional about monitoring the mental health of the team through conversations and watching body language.

 Schmetzer and center back Shane O’Neill are looking forward to how the reset translates to the match Saturday.
-San Jose is known for its man-marking defense and want to make games physical.
+San Jose is known for its man-marking defense and wants to make games physical.
 The Quakes also will want to redeem a 1-0 defeat against the Sounders in May.

 Seattle still is dealing with the strain of injuries, however.
 Forward Will Bruin is expected to play Saturday after undergoing surgery July 2 to repair a torn meniscus.
 But center back AB Cissoko isn’t expected to be available because of tendinitis.

-Note: Correction: This story’s been updated to reflect that the Sounders lost 3-1 to Sporting Kansas City, not 2-1 as originally reported.